 Students will critically evaluate biomechanical concepts in relation to their application within a sporting/performance concept.
 Biomechanical factors that contribute to performance or can be used to optimise performance will be discussed.

-Students will develop intermediate laboratory skills in collection of biomechanical data including, 3D assessment of movement, kinetics using force platforms (ground reaction forces and stability).
+Students will develop intermediate laboratory skills in collection of biomechanical data including, 2D assessment of movement, electromyography assessment of movement and kinetics using force platforms (ground reaction forces and stability).

 Students will be taught how to effectively process and analyse biomechanical data generated using biomechanical laboratory equipment